Most Valuable MVP: Ranking every winner

 Key stats: 189 OPS+, 47 HR, 135 RBIs

-It'll be a decade since Pujols' last truly breathtaking season next year.
+It's been a decade since Pujols' last truly breathtaking season.
 This was what it was like to see Williams.

 Runner-up: Hanley Ramirez, FLA (.342 BA)